© Diego Cervo/Shutterstock.com

-Still, a septuagenarian may actually have some advantages when starting a business, says George Middleton, certified financial adviser at Limoges Investment Management in Vancouver, Washington.
+Still, a septuagenarian may actually have some advantages when starting a business, says George Middleton, chartered financial analyst at Limoges Investment Management in Vancouver, Washington.

 "He or she has accumulated 70 years of experience in something," he says.
 "Explore what that something is that has value to others."

 William Carrington, CFP professional with Carrington Financial Planning in Arlington, Virginia, is another fan of starting a business late in life.

 "The surest path to wealth is through business ownership," he says.

 Carrington agrees with Middleton that most people in their 70s have developed expertise in at least one area that is marketable.
 He says your human capital is the best asset you have.

 "Investing and believing in ourselves gives us the best chance for financial success," he says.

 Not only can a business make people rich, it also allows them to spread the wealth, he says.

 "They could hire other senior citizens as part-time, inexpensive -- and reliable -- employees," he says.